Unmesh-Kumar/rag_chatbot/README.md

 - Beautiful chat UI using TailwindCSS
 - Stores full conversation history in localstorage so will work even after tab closure and across multiple tabs
 - Has clear chat button in case one wants to start from beginning
-- Makes use of older conversation to answer like a human
+- Makes use of older conversations to answer like a human
+- Has Option to toggle only storing history of last 100 messages for better performance in case of really long conversations

 ## 🛠️ Setup Instructions